 On July 30, 2024, the Company filed its Entry of Appearance with Manifestation and Motion of even date to the Integrated Bar of the Philippines - Commission on Bar Discipline ("IBP-CBD"), entering the Company's appearance and praying for a period of ten (10) calendar days from order to file the Preliminary Conference Brief.
 The disbarment case has not yet been resolved and the Company has not received any further order or resolution from the IBP-CBD.
+As of October 31, 2024, the Entry with Motion is still pending resolution.

 3. "People of the Philippines v.
-Marc Nicole Rino", Criminal Case No. 10-0886-2022, Regional Trial Court, Lipa City, Batangas, Branch 12
+Marc Nicole Riño", Criminal Case No. 10-0886-2022, Regional Trial Court, Lipa City, Branch 12

-This case involves missing cash in the Prize Fund and Revolving Fund of the Extreme Bingo Club, SM Lipa Branch in Lipa, Batangas in the amount of ₱170,000 and ₱6,150, respectively.
+This case involves missing cash in the Prize Fund and Revolving Fund of the Extreme Bingo Club, SM Lipa Branch in Lipa Batangas in the amount of ₱170,000 and ₱6,150, respectively.